Vimala242/DataAnalysis_Projects/Bellabeat Case Study/README.md

 n_unique(hourly_steps$Id)
 n_unique(weight$Id)
 ```
-All data sets have 33 participants each except the daily_sleep and weight data set which has 24 and 8 participants respectively.
-I will drop the weight data set because 8 participants is too small a sample to draw conclusions and make recommendations.
+All datasets contain 33 participants each, except for daily_sleep and weight, which have 24 and 8 participants respectively.
+Due to the limited sample size, I will exclude the weight dataset from the analysis, as it is insufficient for drawing meaningful conclusions or making reliable recommendations.

-#### Check for duplicates
+#### Checking for duplicates
-I will check for any duplicates in the data
+I will check each dataset for duplicate records to ensure data integrity before proceeding.
 ```
 sum(duplicated(daily_activity))
 sum(duplicated(daily_sleep))